 In a messaging experience not far away…

 Here at Helpshift, we know a thing or two about chatbots.
 Our customers have been using Helpshift chatbots to improve the support experience for billions around the world.
 We’re taking that knowledge out into the field with this new blog series: Bot Wars.
-Over the next few months, we’ll be conducting a comprehensive review of three of the most popular chatbots that are being used today by top brands to deliver (hopefully) exceptional customer service.

 Why are we doing this?
 While there certainly are prominent brands using chatbots, many are still mulling over whether or not they want to implement them.
 One of the best ways to get a sense of what you’re looking for is to see how others have succeeded (or failed).
 Our hope with this series is that you’ll start to get a sense of what a great chatbot experience looks like, so you can decide with confidence if chatbots are a good option for your customer support organization.

 Be sure to subscribe to blog updates so you don’t miss upcoming editions of Bot Wars!